kevinyswong/kevinyswong.github.io/index.md

   theory suggests that the amount of effort expended on group tasks should decrease as an inverse power function of the number of people in the group."

-  As a caveat, it is worth clarifying that
+  Before continuing further on the issue of loafing, it is worth briefly delineating some cultural factors.
   <a href="https://scholar.google.com/citations?user=AYZm8asAAAAJ&hl=en">P. Christopher Earley</a>
   has
   <a href="https://doi.org/10.2307/2393567">observed</a>
-  that cultural factors affect the impact of social loafing: individualist cultures are more susceptible to social loafing than collectivist cultures.
+  that cultural perspective affects the impact of social loafing: individualist cultures are more susceptible to social loafing than collectivist cultures.
   Earley writes:
   <blockquote>